 For example, if you are selling a WordPress plugin that helps webmasters design better graphics, then you may have an email course that ties in with it.
 Such as a “7 Day Email Course on Creating Better Graphics” or something similar.

-Since your free course and your product share similar benefits in this example, you’d be able to improve your landing page in terms of copy and attract your target audience.
+Since your free course and your product share similar benefits in this example, you’d be able to improve the landing page optimization in terms of copy and attract your target audience.
 When someone signs up for your email course, you’d be able to nurture them and push them further down the email funnel.

 5 Steps to Creating a High-Converting Email Funnel